danielabar/meblog/src/markdown/rails-dependent-destroy.md

 cd learn-associations
 ```

-I added the [annotate](https://github.com/ctran/annotate_models) gem to add the corresponding table schema as code comments above each model class:
+I added the [annotate](https://github.com/ctran/annotate_models) gem to add the corresponding table schema as code comments above each model class when migrations are run:

 ```ruby
 # Gemfile